Sometimes artists just can’t get themselves started painting. It happens to all of us.

 We are afraid we may not be able to turn out a great painting.
 Many artist are more critical of themselves than their fans.

 Maybe the last few paintings did not live up to our expectations.
-We got mad at ourselves or painting.
-We threw it down and refused to paint.
+We got mad at ourselves the painting or just painting in general.
+We threw the painting down and refused to paint anymore.
 We decided that we just didn’t have it as an artist.

-Many of us may have encountered one of these situations or know artists who have.
+Many of us may have encountered one or more of these situations or we know artists who have.

 Are we motivated to be a good painter?
 Do we really want to paint or are we just dreaming?
 Does dreaming about going to work at our job put money in the bank?
 No!